 ✓ Customer Referrals

-I’ve also have a couple of other methods and resources which work a treat.
-I’ll be keeping these up my sleeve I’m afraid.
-These methods are what gives my mentorship and training clients the cutting edge over their competition.
+I also have a couple of other methods and resources which work a treat.
+I'll be keeping these, up-my-sleeve, I'm afraid.
+These methods are what gives my mentorship and training clients the edge over the competition.